godotengine/godot-docs/contributing/doc_and_l10n_guidelines.rst

 this is a good example:

 -  Insert your title here

 And this is a bad example:

 -  Insert Your Title Here

 Only project names (and people names) should have capitalized first letter.
 This is good:

--  Starting up with Godot Engine and this is bad:
+-  Starting up with Godot Engine

+And this is bad:

 -  Starting up with godot engine

 Note for non-English authors
 ----------------------------

 For the moment, we will not pull contributed pages that have no English counterpart.
-We aim at providing a tool helping translators and writers to determine whether certain languages have pages that do not exist in other languages, but this is not done yet.
+We aim to provide a tool to help translators and writers determine whether certain languages have pages that do not exist in other languages, but this is not done yet.
 When it is done, we will open the documentation to new contributions.

-Please be patient, we are working on it ;) .
+Please be patient, we are working on it. ;)

 ..
    If you intend to create a new page in your language, you are asked to